 To start off, provide adequate sunlight for at least six hours each day.
 Make sure there's enough drainage space so they don't get waterlogged or rot from being too wet!
 After watering thoroughly once every few days (or as needed), give it some time before giving more water again – this will ensure soil doesn't become too saturated with moisture which can also lead to rotting due to over-watering.
 When we say “repot” here, be aware that most herbs need far less than their original pot size after planting

-If you are growing them from seeds transplanting them to a bigger container, this will also help them to become heartier and more bountiful.
+If you are growing them from seeds, transplant them to a bigger container as they grow.
+This will also help them to become heartier and more bountiful.
 You will be surprised to see how big a well taken care of herb will become when given the room it needs to grow.

 How much water do herb gardens need?